 Alongside these events, members from across the UK ran events in hospitals, local schools and even in shopping centres!
 As always, it was great to see so many pathologists and laboratory scientists reaching out to engage their local communities.

-It’s never too early to get planning for the next National Pathology Week!
-The 2018 dates are 5 to 11 Novemberso save them in your diary and get some ideas on running your own event by checking out what some of our members did last year, reading our guidance on running your own event and looking through our tried-and-tested activity resources.
+Get National pathology Week in your diary and get some ideas on running your own event by checking out what some of our members did last year, reading our guidance on running your own event and looking through our tried-and-tested activity resources.